Updated on February 3, 2023

 • Ecstasy

-Taking any drug in this way is extremely dangerous.
-It can lead to an overdose or death, especially in high doses.
+Using the drug in this way can lead to overdose or death, especially in high doses.

 Get Professional Help